jupyterlab/jupyterlab/docs/xkcd_extension_tutorial.md

 The first two lines create a new HTML `<img>` element and add it to the widget DOM node.
 The next lines make a request to an API that returns information about a random xkcd comic, and set the image source, alternate text, and title attributes based on the response.

-Rebuild your extension (`jupyter lab build`), refresh your browser tab, and run the *Random xkcd comic* command again.
+Rebuild your extension if necessary (`npm run build`), refresh your browser tab, and run the *Random xkcd comic* command again.
 You should now see a comic in the xkcd.com panel when it opens.

 ![Empty xkcd extension panel](xkcd_tutorial_single.png)

 Note that the comic is not centered in the panel nor does the panel scroll if the comic is larger than the panel area.
 Also note that the comic does not update no matter how many times you close and reopen the panel.
 You'll address both of these problems in the upcoming sections.

-If you don't see a comic at all, compare your code with the [02-show-a-comic tag](https://github.com/jupyterlab/jupyterlab_xkcd/tree/02-show-a-comic) in the reference project.
+If you don't see a comic at all, compare your code with the [02-show-a-comic tag](https://github.com/jupyterlab/jupyterlab_xkcd/tree/0.28-02-show-a-comic) in the reference project.
 When it's working, make another git commit.

 ```bash
 git add .